 The Fidelity customer service platform has lots of advantages, including a UK-based phone contact service which is open six days a week.
 The Fidelity website also has a handy chart which illustrates when peak call volumes occur: it’s advisable to get in touch between 9 and 10 am or between 5 and 6 pm from Monday to Saturday if possible, as that’s one of the quietest times on the phone lines.
 For those who particularly value security or who plan to exchange sensitive information with the customer service team, however, Fidelity has developed an online chat service which is accessible for those who have an online account and are logged in.
 Broadly speaking, many Fidelity customers find the platform’s customer service offer to be satisfactory, with one TrustPilot user describing their experience in very positive terms: “You get a representative right away and it is clearly a human who is not frantically working 10 customers at the same time and has not been mandated to copy-paste stock gibberish instead of providing real help.”
 There have been some negative reports, but a broker comparison reveals that this is common throughout the industry – and not something that is unique to Fidelity.
 In order to maximise the chances of a beneficial and useful conversation with a customer service team member, it is wise to have all relevant documents to hand when you call or open an online chat.

-The Fidelity system offers a lot of value, and the charges you will have to pay are generally relatively competitive.
+The Fidelity system offers a lot of value, and the fees are generally relatively competitive.
 As is the case with many, although not all, brokers in the same field as Fidelity, the fee you will need to pay to use the Fidelity trading platform is linked to the total value of your investments.
 Fidelity’s basic administration fee for a do it yourself ISA investment currently sits at 0.35% for funds.
-This figure is higher than Barclays Direct Investing, for example, which charges a competitive 0.2% on funds, but is much lower than Tilney’s Bestinvest which charges 0.4%.
+This figure is higher than Barclays Direct Investing, for example, which charges a competitive 0.2% on funds, but is much lower than Tilney’s Bestinvest which has a fee of 0.4%.

 As one of the leading names in the brokerage world, Fidelity has developed a reputation for being a market leader.
 There are plenty of advantages to using the system, including simple control over investment amounts and leading market insights available through the mobile app.
 Although there are some slight disadvantages to using the platform, such as mid-range fees rather than low-cost fees, or occasional negative reports of bad customer service, they are often outweighed by the high quality of service received in other areas of the platform.
 The Fidelity system offers a wide range of product choice designed to suit both those with a stocks and shares specialism, as well as those who need to maximise their ISA allowances.
 It is also committed to investor security by ensuring its site is properly encrypted.
 In particular, Fidelity’s fee structure regularly saves its customers money by making a large number of services free, despite these services often being paid-for across the industry: these include a free pension transfer service and a no-cost account setup process.
 Ultimately, Fidelity is a platform which can offer the casual or part-time investor an innovative, convenient and often cost-effective way to manage and grow their investment portfolios.